KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started-Article.md

     }
 }

-This will make ``KeyboardSettings`` sync data between the app and its keyboard extension if you define a valid ``KeyboardApp/appGroupId``, set up your KeyboardKit Pro license if you define a ``KeyboardApp/licenseKey``, set up dictation, deep links, etc.
+This will make keyboard ``Keyboard/Settings`` sync data between the app and its keyboard extension if you define a valid ``KeyboardApp/appGroupId``, set up your KeyboardKit Pro license if you define a ``KeyboardApp/licenseKey``, set up dictation, deep links, etc.

 This is all you have to do if you want to use the standard ``KeyboardView`` with a standard configuration.
 Upgrade to KeyboardKit Pro to unlock more locales and features, like autocomplete and an emoji keyboard.